 In the south of Portugal (or the southwest extremity of continental Europe) lies the land of the Algarve, at the crossroads between the Atlantic Ocean and the Mediterranean Sea.

 The region holds a lot of Portugal’s history from the Pre-Roman Empire period to this very day, as it is highly prized by visitors for its touristic values.

 While Lisbon and Porto have become sanctuaries for digital nomads with a swift rise of coworking spaces, improvements to internet infrastructures, and more, the Algarve, on the other hand, has developed at a slower rate on these specific matters.

 Nevertheless, Al-Gharb, as it was named by the Moors, has kept its authenticity and raw beauty.

 Beaches, lagoons, mountain ranges, the low cost of living, and the Mediterranean climate are the essential assets of the Algarve, but there’s more than meets the eye!

-Now that we know that the Algarve is a great destinations, let’s find out together, in this article, how is Algarve for digital nomads.
+Now that we know that the Algarve is a great destination, let’s find out together, in this article, how is Algarve for digital nomads.

 How is the internet in the Algarve?